The DIDIER families from Beckerich, Luxembourg to Evanston, Illinois

 More KETTEL information- Sgt.
 Mathias Kettel, POW

-There are about 12 Kettel families in eastern Belgium today, mostly around Arlon.
+There are still Kettel families in the Arlon area of eastern Belgium today.

 There was a Mathias Kettel who arrived in New York 12 August 1833 with his father Peter Kettel (born 16 october 1796 at Habergy), his mother Marie Françoise Biloque (b.
 18 December 1794 at Meix le Tige, Luxembourg, now Luxembourg Province, Belgium), and his sister Catherine Kettel (b.
 23 July 1819 at Habergy).
 Mathias and his family went to Stark County, Ohio and about 1848 moved to Scott County, Missouri.